Krunklehorn/io-scene-gzrs2/README.md

 # Known Issues

-* GunZ 1: most community maps load fine but quest maps have not been tested at all yet
 * GunZ 1: handful of .elus with improper bone weights (woman-parts_eola)
 * GunZ 1: all polygons in UV channel 2 come out garbled (import the lightmap and use channel 3 for now)
 * GunZ 1: some polygons in UV channel 3 come out garbled on maps with multiple lightmaps (Citadel)
 * GunZ 1: some elus with reversed winding-order/flipped normals (woman-parts27, woman-parts_sum08, woman-parts_santa, etc.)
 * GunZ 1: some .elu map materials with incorrect flags that should be overridden by their .rs.xml counterparts
+* GunZ 1: some maps with a ton of skipped dummies (Halloween Town)

 <!-- -->